Codeglizzy/music-player/README.md

 Here is a list of known issues/bugs that I'm working on:
 * Only supports .wav files.
 * Unable to resize window properly without disturbing other controls.
+* Currently only able to browse 1 directory at a time.